jrenaud90/TidalPy/Documentation/material_x/material_eos.md

 ## C++ API

 The models live in `material_eos_.hpp` (namespace `tidalpy`, header-only).
-The C++ layer is the canonical one — the Cython wrappers above are thin adapters over it, and other C++ consumers (layers attaching an EOS, the whole-planet EOS solve, binary reconstruction) use these types directly.
+The C++ layer is the canonical one, the Cython wrappers above are wrappers over them, and other C++ consumers (layers attaching an EOS, the whole-planet EOS solve, binary reconstruction) use these types directly.